 I actually didn't equate digestive disharmony with my jewelry woes until I put on a copper & brass bracelet recently and wore it for a few days before I realized I still had it on.
 Without itching or burning or bumps.
 I can wear sterling silver no problem.
 It does not darken to steel grey instantly, not even when I'm sweating on a hot and humid day.
 I still choose not to wear the lowest grade costume jewelry, as I know it has traces of lead, which is poisonous.
 Google it.
 But I can.
 And my youth is back with my 16" necklace tolerance.
 Woohoo!
 All along, it wasn't the metal, and it wasn't me, it was what I was feeding myself and how healthy my gut was.
 In my teens-20's when my system was extremely acidic due to very high sugar intake and my digestion was (ahem) a bit inflated, I couldn't tolerate nickel.
 And later, when I really got to work breaking down the Joanna Digestive temple, I could barely tolerate any metal on my person (that's tough working at a jewelry store!)
 So the solution to wearing whatever jewelry you want is a happy gut.
 Happy guts are made with happy good bacteria fed whatever the good bacteria crave.
 I emphasize good bacteria because you can also feed the bad guys and then the S***T hits the fan.
 When you overfeed the bad guys (candida) and either neglect or kill off the good guys, you become acidic, achy, and intolerant to wearing most kinds of jewelry.

-If you really don't care to address your digestive health (with fermented food, pro and pre biotics and healing foods like bone broth and colostrum) and want to continue being ruled by the yeasts that crave sugar that are living in your system, that is ok.
+If you really don't care to address your digestive health (with fermented food, pro and pre biotics and healing foods-whatever they may be for you) and want to continue being ruled by the yeasts that crave sugar that are living in your system, that is ok.
 You just have to work a little bit harder...
 Ear cysts that occur can be managed with Hydrogen Peroxide so that your ears are less fibrous and more tolerant of metal invasion.
 Avoid base metal in your ears unless you experiment with coating the posts with a clear enamel (like nail polish-watch for chemicals!) and if you really want to wear silver, just know that you are going to turn it black and that the more you clean your skin and the metal with baking soda, the longer you will delay the oxidation that occurs, and it is best to avoid wearing it during hot humid occasions unless you accept the blackening effect.
 Nickel in white gold can be managed with a little help from your local friendly jeweler by maintaining rhodium plating on the sides of metal that are making contact with your skin.
 The rhodium is a hypoallergenic metal that forms a barrier between you and the nickel containing white gold.
 Alternatively, the clear enamel coating inside rings can also form the needed barrier.

 The last culprit is the yeast culture effect.
 When you wear a ring that has stones or is a tad tight, and moisture gets trapped between the metal and skin...you develop a little petri dish on your skin.
 So clean the underside of your jewelry well.
 This is not rocket science...just use hot water and a normal sized toothbrush.
 Do it over a bowl in case you dislodge a stone.
 But really soak and scrub out the soap/lotion/crud that builds up behind the stones.
 And if the issue is that the jewelry is too tight...your favorite jeweler can resize your ring for you like magic.
 And if you are worried about whether your jewelry will tolerate a water scrubbing, call us and ask!
 703-548-5509.
 Costume jewelry typically does not fare well to a water scrubbing but sometimes a dry scrubbing will help "clean out the basement" so to speak.